oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup.md

 This page will guide you through the following activities :

-- Step 1: Set up Developer Cloud Service
+- Part A : Set up your Cloud Infrastructure
-- Step 2: Create a compartment called CTDOKE which we will use in this lab
+  - Step 1: Create a compartment called CTDOKE which we will use in this lab
-- Step 3: Add a Policy statement for OKE
+  - Step 2: Add a Policy statement for OKE
-- Step 4: Create an API user with a certificate
+  - Step 3: Create an API user with a certificate
-- Step 5: Install some software on your local machine:
+- Part B : Install some software on your local machine:
-  - git
+  - Step 4: Install git
-  - kubectl
+  - Step 5: Install kubectl
-  - terraform
+  - Step 6 : Install terraform
+- Part C : Set up Developer Cloud Service
+  - Step 7 : Create an Instance
+  - Step 8 : Configure the new DevCS instance